shadowlink0122/Cb/docs/interface_system.md

     }
 };

-impl Point : Comparable {
+impl Comparable for Point {
     bool equals(int other) {
         return self.x == other || self.y == other;
     }